buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 - **Ability Score**: Wisdom
 - **Traits**: Cowardly, Patient, Extroverted, Loyal, Kind, Vain, Vindictive
 - **Manifestation**: the cry of a newborn child or the sigh of death is heard
-- **Sum of Traits in common at 5 points** points: Your touch is lethal to the undead.
+- **Sum of Traits in common at 5 points**: Your touch is lethal to the undead.
 One of your touches inflicts 2d6 damage to an undead.
 Cost 2 Actions including the touch.
 Up to 3 times per day.
 - **Sum of Traits in common at 10 points**: Your touch soothes.
 Once per day you can remove Blindness or Deafness.
 Cost 2 Actions.
 - **Sum of Traits in common at 15 points**: An undead, with CR lower than the sum of your Traits in common, must make a Fortitude Saving Throw DC 30 or be destroyed if touched by your hand.
 Cost 2 Actions.
 - **Sum of Traits in common at 20 points**: Kill the creature you touch.
 Will Saving Throw DC 30 or death.
 Once per week.
 Cost 2 Actions.